top of page

 How does The Caring Canine Coach use this when working with your dog?

-When working with you and your dog, the Caring Canine Coach will consider your dog's breed, characteristics and what motivates them; all dogs are unique with their own little (or big) personalities.
-By seeing your dog as an individual, the Caring Canine Coach is able to assess a range of training techniques and select the best one/s to suit both you and your dog.
+When working with you, the Caring Canine Coach will consider your dogs breed, characteristics and what motivates them; all dogs are unique with their own personalities, likes and dislikes.
+By seeing your dog as an individual, the Caring Canine Coach is able to assess a range of training techniques and select the best suited to both you and your dog.

 As part of changing behaviour, we will look at your dog's specific breed related instincts and make sure they have an appropriate outlet to perform these behaviours.
-You won't be asked to turn your pet into a working dog with a job, but we will look at games, tasks and activities that use part of your dog’s natural drives and instincts, to engage them and fulfil their natural desire to perform certain behaviours.
+You won't be asked to turn your pet into a working dog with a job, but we will look at games, enrichment and activities, which will allow your dog to use it's natural drives and instincts.

-The Caring Canine Coach will also take a detailed history of your dog, to fully understand their background and how this may be influencing their behaviour.
+The Caring Canine Coach always takes a detailed history of your dog, to fully understand their background and how this may be influencing their behaviour.

 Surprisingly the dogs on our sofas only make up 20% of the population of dogs!
 Dogs that are free roaming make up the other 86%!
 We have many rescue dogs that were once street or free roaming dogs in the UK.
-Some of these dogs can be shy, defensive and fearful others may be friendly, confident and bold.
-As Darwin suggests, traits that aid a dog's survival and help them reproduce are much more likely to be passed on, traits can't be passed on if the dog if a dog doesn't survive or reproduce!
-So, some free roaming dogs may be shy and fearful, which helps them survive by being wary of approaching people or situations that could harm them; this in turn aids their survival and the passing on of these traits to their offspring.
+Some of these dogs can be shy, defensive and fearful, others may be friendly, confident and bold.
+As Darwin suggests, traits that aid a dog's survival are much more likely to be passed on.
+Some free roaming dogs may be shy and fearful, which helps them survive the streets by being wary of approaching people, or situations that could harm them; this in turn aids their survival and thus these traits are passed onto their offspring.

 The Caring Canine Coach understands the impact genetics has on each individual dog and how it can affect their behaviour.
 There are many things that need to be considered when assessing your dog's behaviour, you will never be blamed and shamed for being the sole cause of your dog's behaviour problems.